Thursday, May 16, 2019

 "Except for 1998, all of the warmest years occur after 2000, providing clear evidence of global temperature increase in the troposphere." hwww.remss.com

-Since then, the 2010s have only confirmed these climatic changes, which seem to increase in size and strength and are more destructive and repetitive from one year to the next.
-It has even become impossible for the skeptics to deny them anymore, their occurrence and frequency being so alarming and challenging in so many ways nowadays.
+Since then, the 2010s have only confirmed these climatic changes and their consequences, which seem to increase in size and strength and are more destructive and repetitive from one year to the next.
+It has become impossible for the skeptics to deny them anymore, their occurrence and frequency being so alarming and challenging in so many ways.

 "Napa, Sonoma wineries hit hard by wildfires" Article of October 9th 2017